schase15/schase15.github.io/_posts/2020-07-30-KNN_Algorithm.md

 ### Step 1: Calculate Euclidean Distance

 The formula for Euclidean Distance is:
 <img src="https://render.githubusercontent.com/render/math?math=\sum_{i=1}^n (x_{i}-y_{i})^2">

 The Euclidean Distance may sound complicated, and the formula may look intimidating.
 But the concept is very simple.
 The Euclidean Distance is the ordinary straight-line distance between two points.
 The formula can be derived from the Pythagorean formula:
 <img src="https://render.githubusercontent.com/render/math?math=c^2 = a^2 %2B b^2">

 Where *c* is the Euclidean distance between data points *a* and *b*.

-Let's say that data points *a* and *b* are 2-Dimensional and described by their x and y coordinates.
+Let's say that data points *a* and *b* are 2-Dimensional and described by their x and y coordinates;
 <img src="https://render.githubusercontent.com/render/math?math=a=(a_{1}, a_{2})"> and <img src="https://render.githubusercontent.com/render/math?math=b=(b_{1}, b_{2})">

 To help with understanding, visually we can view this on a graph.
 On the graph below data points *a* and *b* have been plotted (represented by the large arrowheads).
 The Euclidean distance we are trying to calculate is the vector drawn in yellow.